tichx/collaborative-photo-management/README.md

         - 500: internal errors
 - /v1/tags/:tagID/members
     - POST; application/json: add a new member to the tag group, returns a updated tag object
+        - Required payload: {"id": 20}, id refers to the user's id
         - 201: successfully added the member
         - 400: user id is not supplied
         - 401: x-user is missing from header or user is not authenticated